m-talbi/Portfolio/README.md

 Hi!
 I'm a fullstack web developer and this is my portfolio project in which I'm going to show my resume, my favorite projects and where to contact me.

-> Currently implemented Hero section with a header and a headline.

 ## This Project Is Built With